-1. New subsection (a)(4) is added to respond to difficulties with telephonically originated checks.
-It is modeled on, though somewhat different from, nonuniform amendments to Article 3 enacted in several states.
-One point that the committee did not discuss is whether the warranty should extend to problems in the amount of the item or simply to the basic authorization question.
-Because the existing nonuniform provisions do extend to the amount, this draft has taken that approach.
+subsection (a)(4) is added to New difficulties with telephonically originated checks. though somewhat different from, nonuniform modeled on, amendments to Article 3 enacted in several states. that the committee did not discuss is whether the warranty should extend to problems in the amount of the item or simply to authorization question. basic Because the nonuniform provisions do extend to the amount, this draft has taken that approach.
 The draft assumes that a new subsection would be added to UCC '4-104 defining "Consumer account" to mean an account established by a natural person primarily for personal, family, or household purposes.
 The Committee has not yet determined whether the relief would be limited to consumer accounts, but this version is drafted as a basis for discussion.

 The draft does not include a separate revision to the transfer warranties, based on the reasoning that any breach of the warranty set forth in this provision would constitute a breach of Section 4-207(a)(2).
-Hence, Section 4-207 (and the provision inSection 3-416) would allow intermediary from whom the payor bank recovered to recover from the ultimate malfeasor.
+Hence, Section 4-207 (and the provision inSection 3-416) would allow analogous intermediary from whom the payor bank recovered to recover from the ultimate malfeasor.
 Specifically, the draft rests on the premise that the signature a merchant places on a draft issued for a larger amount than the customer authorized is not an "authentic and authorized signature."
 If the Committee determines that it is appropriate to extend the warranty to the amount of the item, the the Committee might wish to add a more specific transfer warranty.